Also known as: Holy Magic Century (EU), Eltale Monsters (JP)

-In the American version, octagons determine the boundaries of the battle field, Brian's movement, and the enemies movement.
+In the international versions, octagons determine the boundaries of the battle field, Brian's movement, and the enemies movement.
 In the Japanese version, these octagons were changed to more pleasing circles, except for the battle boundary.
 The ball vertexes were removed from the Japanese version.

 The images below have some scaling and need to be replaced.